superjili/awesome-LLM-resourses/README.md

 26. [MInference](https://github.com/microsoft/MInference): About
 To speed up Long-context LLMs' inference, approximate and dynamic sparse calculate the attention, which reduces inference latency by up to 10x for pre-filling on an A100 while maintaining accuracy.
 27. [Mem0](https://github.com/mem0ai/mem0): The memory layer for Personalized AI.
-28. [SGLang](https://github.com/sgl-project/sglang): SGLang is yet another fast serving framework for large language models and vision language models.
+28. [SGLang (`🔥`)](https://github.com/sgl-project/sglang): SGLang is yet another fast serving framework for large language models and vision language models.
 29. [AirLLM](https://github.com/lyogavin/airllm): AirLLM optimizes inference memory usage, allowing 70B large language models to run inference on a single 4GB GPU card without quantization, distillation and pruning.
 And you can run 405B Llama3.1 on 8GB vram now.
 30. [LLMHub](https://github.com/jmather/llmhub): LLMHub is a lightweight management platform designed to streamline the operation and interaction with various language models (LLMs).
 31. [YuanChat](https://github.com/IEIT-Yuan/YuanChat)